JJLongoria/aura-helper-connector/README.md

 ### **Parameters:**
   - **sObjects**: List with the object API Names to describe
     - Array\<String\>
-  - **callback**: Optional callback function parameter to handle download progress.
-If provide function progress callback, it will be execute instead connection progress callback
-    - Function

 ### **Return:**
 Return a promise with a SObjects data